koknat/dif/README.md

     Default compare tool:
-        The default compare GUI is gvimdiff
+        The default compare GUI is meld
-        To change this, create the text file ~/.dif.options with one of these content lines:
+        To change this, create the text file ~/.dif.defaults with one of these content lines:
             gui: gvimdiff
             gui: kompare
             gui: meld
             gui: tkdiff
+        You may also want to change the default (uncompressed) file size limit, before gvimdiff takes over from kompare/meld The default is 2000000 bytes
+            meldSizeLimit: 1000000

-    For convenience, link to this code from ~/bin ln -s dif ~/bin/dif
+    For convenience, link to this code from ~/bin ln -s /path/dif ~/bin/dif